Brassn/nexus433-docker/README.md

 ## Tested hardware
 Tested on an Raspberry Pi 4 Model B running on Arch Linux using a superheterodyne RXB6 433Mhz receiver.
-I used the code from https://github.com/jorgegarciadev/Arduinonexus to quickly create a compatible sender using a Arduino nano.
+I used the code from https://github.com/jorgegarciadev/Arduinonexus to quickly create a compatible sender using an Arduino nano.